KDAB/knut/docs/API/script/textrange.md

 #### <a name="end"></a>int **end**

-End position of the range.
+This read-only property defines the end position of the range.

 #### <a name="start"></a>int **start**

-Start position of the range.
+This read-only property defines the start position of the range.